junaid-77-cyber/Enumeration/README.md

 ## OUTPUT:
 ![alt text](<Screenshot 2026-04-30 081430.png>)

+Dnsenum is a DNS enumeration tool used to collect information about domains, including DNS records, subdomains, mail servers, and name servers.
+It can also attempt zone transfers and Google scraping to discover additional hosts related to the target domain.

 ## smtp-user-enum
 Username guessing tool primarily for use against the default Solaris SMTP service.
 Can use either EXPN, VRFY or RCPT TO.